Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

 Depending on the experiment, we can choose between different detectors.
 To detect photoluminescence at 795 nm wavelength caused by atomic decay from the $^3$H$_4$ to the $^3$H$_6$ manifold, a single-photon counting module (SPCM) based on a silicon-avalanche photodiode is used (from Perkin Elmer).
 In this case, we also employ free-space spectral filters (a low-pass filter composed of multiple EO2-coated mirrors and a DMSP950 dichroic mirror, all from Thorlabs) that reject light at 1680 nm and 1450 nm.
 For spectral hole burning measurements, the 1450 nm laser light is directed to an InGaAs photoreceiver with 10 MHz bandwidth (New Focus 2053).
 Finally, to characterize free induction decays (FIDs), a higher-bandwidth photoreceiver (New Focus 1811) with a rise and fall time of 3 ns is used.
 It is preceded by a gating AOM that blocks irrelevant pulses.
 For a schematic of the optical setup, see the supplemental material.

-\emph{Optical pumping :} At 1.5 Kelvin, the Tm\textsuperscript{3+} ions occupy the lowest crystal field level Z1 of the \textsuperscript{3}H\textsubscript{6} ground-state multiplet.
-Since we are interested in the Y1 to X1 transition between the $^3$F$_4$ and the $^3$H$_4$ manifolds, our first goal is to pump atomic population from Z1 to Y1.
-As we can see in Figure \ref{fig:level_scheme}, there are two different approaches to addressing this challenge.
-First, we can pump ions directly from the \textsuperscript{3}H\textsubscript{6} Z1 (ground) state into the \textsuperscript{3}F\textsubscript{4} manifold.
-Since intra-manifold relaxation between crystal field levels takes place on the nanosecond time scale \cite{thiel2011rare}, it is possible to excite ions into any \textsuperscript{3}F\textsubscript{4} level, from where they then rapildy decay into Z1.
+\emph{Optical pumping:} At 1.5 Kelvin, the Tm\textsuperscript{3+} ions occupy the lowest crystal field level Z1 of the \textsuperscript{3}H\textsubscript{6} ground-state multiplet.
+Since we are interested in the Y1 to X1 transition between the \textsuperscript{3}F\textsubscript{4} and the \textsuperscript{3}H\textsubscript{4} manifolds, our first goal is to populate the Y1 level.
+Towards this end, we can pump ions into any crystal field level within the \textsuperscript{3}F\textsubscript{4} manifold.
+Since intra-manifold relaxation between different levels takes place on the nanosecond time scale \cite{thiel2011rare}, all ions in levels Y2 to Y9 will rapidly decay into Y1.
 This approach to pumping is promising since it allows one to interact continuously with an empty upper atomic level.
 In addition, one can choose the strongest absorption line.
-The second possibility is to pump ions from the ground state into the \textsuperscript{3}H\textsubscript{4} manifold.
-A fraction of these ions will decay spontaneously into the \textsuperscript{3}F\textsubscript{4} manifold (possibly through the \textsuperscript{3}H\textsubscript{5} level, not shown in Fig. \ref{fig:level_scheme}) and eventually populate Y1.
-(The other fraction will decay back to \textsuperscript{3}H\textsubscript{6}.)
-In the following, we have chosen the first approach due to its superior efficiency.
-A detailed discussion of the second approach, including measurement results, can be found in the supplemental material.
+An alternative possibility is described in the supplemental materials.

-\emph{Absorption spectra:} We study the absorption lines between Z1 and the \textsuperscript{3}F\textsubscript{4} manifold by measuring the wavelength-dependent transmission of a broadband LED (DL-BZ1 from Denselight Semiconductors) using an optical spectrum analyzer (Anritsu MS9710C).
-Figure \ref{fig:absorption_to_3F4} shows several dips of transmitted power of around 1.5 to 3 nm width between 1620 nm and 1700 nm wavelength, the most relevant excited crystal field levels are indicated \cite{antonov1973spectral}.
-These transitions are highly polarization-dependent.
-After optimization using a fiber-optic polarization controller, we find that the Z1 to Y7 transition at 1685.7 nm features the strongest absorption.
+\emph{Absorption spectra:} We study the absorption lines between Z1 and the \textsuperscript{3}F\textsubscript{4} manifold by measuring the wavelength-dependent transmission of the broadband SLED using an optical spectrum analyzer (Anritsu MS9710C), see figure \ref{fig:absorption_to_3F4} (see \cite{antonov1973spectral} for the association of absorption lines with energy levels).
+After optimization of polarization using a fiber-optic polarization controller, we find that the Z1 to Y7 transition at 1685.7 nm features the strongest absorption.
 It is used in the following to populate the Y1 level.